leelabcnbc/cdttable/docs/installation.rst

 change directory to ``/demos`` and run ``import_NEV_demo``.
 You should see a file ``import_NEV_demo_result.mat`` generated under ``/demos/import_NEV_demo_results``.

-.. todo:: add link to template specification, parameter specification, and NEV preprocessing specification.
+.. todo:: add link to template specification, parameter specification.

-.. todo:: add link to preprocessed intermedaite format.
+.. _what-is-in-the-demo:

 What's done by the demo
 -----------------------